 - Analyzing how much you spent each month?

 - Analyzing your expenditures on necessities, and your wants.

-- Which expenditures were unnecessary?
+- Know which of your expenditures were unnecessary?

-- Where you overspend?
+- Where do you overspend?

 - Where you were supposed to spend but you didn’t?